 You may also love these Gluten-Free Buckeye Cookies.

 Store these cookies in an airtight container.
-I prefer storing them in the refrigerator, especially during the hot summer months.
+I prefer storing them in the refrigerator, especially during the hot summer.
 Store in the refrigerator for up to 4 days.

 Freeze room-temperature cookies in a zip-style freezer bag.
 They will keep fresh for up to 3 months.